 Gift Cards: as soon as you use the gift card, the organization already knows that the giver and the recipient are linked.
 The dollar amount indicates the value of the relationship.
 Commonly overlooked data includes how far the gift card has traveled, how long it was unused for, and what the card was used to purchase.

 Photo Usage: when you take a photo there are electronic markets attached to the file that detail the type of camera you used, when you took it, and potentially where you took it (for GPS enabled cameras and smartphones.)
 This data can be visually sorted with additional automatic information (facial and image recognition) and be appended to socially curated content (tags, friends, associated interests).
-These photos can be used at a 3d photo crystal store to customize gifts as well.

 Electronic Information Storage: the simple act of using a web storage service like Dropbox identifies you are a data curator and/or creator.
 The types of data you store and access, when you access it, and from where you access it opens up a variety of scenarios where a business can target a primary or secondary need.

 There are several core elements to keep in mind when trying to define useful types of social business intelligence:

 Data by itself is lonely; it likes other data